Simple Homemade Chicken & Dumplings Recipe

 Cooking The Dumplings

-Now that my broth is simmering nicely I pinch off about a teaspoon of my dumpling dough.
-I roll it into a small ball & press it gently between my palms to flatten it somewhat before dropping it into my broth.
+Now that my broth is simmering I pinch off about a teaspoon of my dumpling dough.
+I quickly roll it into a small ball & press it gently between my palms to flatten it somewhat before dropping it into my broth.

 It’s important not to stir the dumplings too much when they are in dough form as they will dissolve into your broth.